How do students access course reserve materials?

-Some materials can be accessed directly from the course reserve page, while others must be obtained at the Circulation Desk or through library databases.
+Some materials can be accessed directly from the course reserve website, while others must be obtained at the Information Services Desk or through Library databases.
 For detailed instructions, please see "Getting Started with ERes."
-To access course reserves, students must obtain passwords from instructors.

 Yes, provided a student has a UMID and password.
 Additionally, students will need Adobe Reader installed on their computers to view and print scanned articles.
 Download Adobe Reader for free.

 Can students print items found in the course reserve system?

 Yes.
 Scanned documents that have been posted to course reserves or documents from other web sites that are available via a link in course reserves, can be printed directly from the system.
 If the required reading is from a book, students must borrow the book from the Information Services Desk.